LuisTorres262/Wireshark-Lab/README.md

 <img src="https://i.imgur.com/jTa7Td5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-Observing wireshark, you can see DHCP traffic appear.
+Observing Wireshark, you can see DHCP traffic appear.
 Getting a new IP address uses DHCP which is why we can view the traffic.
-We are done with the lab so we can delete the VM's so it does not continue to accrue charges.
+We are done with the lab so we can delete the VMs so it does not continue to accrue charges.